leafo/lapis/docs/html_generation.md

 <div class="one two four">Hello world!</div>
 ```

+This conversion is done by the `html.classnames` function described below.

 ### Helper functions

+In the scope of a HTML builder function, in addition to the auto generated
-In addition to the tag functions, a few other helper functions are also available:
+functions for writing HTML tags, the following functions are also available:

 * `raw(str)` -- outputs the argument, a string, directly to the buffer without escaping.
 * `capture(func)` -- executes the function argument in the context of the HTML builder environment, returns the compiled result as a string instead of writing to buffer.
 * `text(args)` -- outputs the argument to the buffer, escaping it if it's a string.
 If it's a function, it executes the function in HTML builder environment.
 If it's a table, it writes each item in the table
-* `widget(SomeWidget)` -- renders another widget in the current output buffer.
-Automatically passes the enclosing context
+* `widget(some_widget)` -- renders another widget in the current output buffer.
+Automatically passes the enclosing context.
+The widget can either be an instance of a widget, or a widget class.
+If a class is provided, then an instance with no arguments is created.
 * `render(template_name)` -- renders another widget or view by the module name.
 Lets you render etlua templates from inside builder

 ## HTML In Actions